Skip to main content

 • Your relationship with the coach is different from that of other staff members.
 While many of the recommendations above would be important to engage in with coach, it will also be important to have specific discussions about how you will work together to lead and support staff members, families, and children.
 It is important that you and the coach present as a united front and that you both have the same understanding of expectations, goals, and any overlapping roles and responsibilities to avoid confusion.
 In Lesson Five of this course, we will dive into more detail about clarifying your distinct and overlapping responsibilities with the coach as it relates to supporting staff members through the hiring process, onboarding, professional development, and job evaluations.

-Ideas for Building Your Relationships with Families in Your First Three Months
+Ideas for Building Your Relationships With Families in Your First Three Months

-When you first start as a new program manager, families will be curious to get to know you, and they may be a little apprehensive about what a transition in management means for their family and child.
+1. Send a letter introducing yourself.
+When you first start as a new Program Manager, families will be curious to get to know you, and they may be a little apprehensive about what a transition in management means for their family and child.
 One of your first steps to help families get to know you can be through a letter introducing yourself.
 This might be an email that goes out to all families, a written letter that goes home in backpacks, or a special edition of the program newsletter.
 Instead of writing, you might even consider recording a video of yourself to help children and families put a face with a name.
 Whichever mode you choose, be sure to make sure that it is accessible to all families and uses inclusive and strengths-based language (see Lesson Two).
 In your communication with families, consider sharing things about yourself professionally (such as your history, what makes you excited to be leading the program, your vision and hopes for the program, your core values that drive your work, etc.) as well things that help families see you as an individual (fun facts, hobbies, your family, etc.).
 Be sure to also include language that lets families know that your door is open and that you are looking forward to meeting each of them, and share exactly how families can get in touch with you.

+2. Open your door and tell families where you are.
 Let families know that you are available to them by keeping your office door open as much as possible.
 Small gestures like standing right outside your door to say hello to children and families during drop-off or waving and asking a family how they are as they walk by your office door can go a long way in helping families feel seen and welcomed in the program.
 It is of course not possible to always be available to families or to always be in your office with your door open.
 You are likely not at the program for the full length of time each day that the program is offering care to children.
 You also likely need to attend meetings outside the program, take phone calls or meetings in which you cannot be interrupted, and will want to prioritize spending time in classrooms during some part of your week.
 What you want to avoid is setting up a scenario where you are never in your office or your office door is constantly closed and families don’t have a sense of when you are available to them.
 To address this, consider creating a board outside your office that shares with families where you are and includes general information about when you will be in your office and available to chat and when you are in classrooms or in meetings.
 You can move a magnet or other marker to indicate where you are.
 This board might also include information about who is in charge when you are not in the building so that families (and staff) know who to go to in case of an urgent need (we will review a guide for selecting and supporting this person is in Lesson Five).

+3. Think about and plan for the ways you will continuously communicate with and interact with families.
 Though communicating an open-door policy with families can go a long way in supporting your relationship, you want to make sure that you are also actively identifying opportunities to communicate and build relationships with families.
 This can include both formal and informal modes of communication:

 • Include a “note from the director” in each program newsletter in which you share information, reminders, and opportunities that families might want to explore.